Coworking Canada Unconference

 Coworking Canada is where the future of work meets the power of community.

-We return to Toronto, Ontario for our 11th annual Canadian Unconference, where we will gather on the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples.
+We returned to Toronto, Ontario for our 11th annual Canadian Unconference, where we gathered on the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples.
 Toronto is now home to many diverse First Nations, Inuit and Métis, and is widely known as one of the most diverse cities in the world – a perfect place to spark new ideas and learn from each other, as well as our guest speakers and experts from across Turtle Island.

 EST. 2012